-Fabege is one of the largest listed property company in Sweden with a market portfolio value of SEK 40.5bn.
-It owns and manages 83 properties.
-As well as being large in size, Fabege's portfolio is highly concentrated as it is solely focused on the central Stockholm market area.
-Submarkets include central Stockholm, Solna, Hammarby Sjöstand and some other areas located near central Stockholm.
-On the positive side, Stockholm has a lower vacancy risk than other cities, even though market values can be volatile.
+Fabege is one of the larger listed property companies in Sweden with a market portfolio value of SEK 44.7bn.
+The company owns and manages 82 properties and the entire portfolio is concentrated on only one city, Stockholm.
+Submarkets include central Stockholm, Solna, Hammarby Sjöstad and other areas located near the city center.
+In some ways the concentration risk is mitigated by the fact that Stockholm has a low vacancy risk and high growth compared to other cities in Sweden, even though market values can be volatile.
 Fabege focuses predominantly on offices and, to a lesser extent, on retail and industrial warehouses.
-Fabege's operations revolve around large development projects in the Stockholm area, which increases the development and concentration risks.
-The company's share of development accounts for about 12% of total market value, which is in the high end.
-The company has relatively stable but somewhat high vacancy rate of 7% and a relatively short weighted average lease period of 3.6 years.
+The company's operations include large development projects in the Stockholm area, which increases the development and concentration risks.
+The company's share of development accounts for about 10% of total market value, which is in the high end.
+The company has a relatively stable but a fairly high vacancy rate of 7% (at this point in the cycle) and a somewhat short weighted average lease period of 3.6 years (as of end 2015).
 Geographic distribution of Fabege's portfolio over time